ashudva/ML-6.86x/README.md

 Nasty No flavor.
 The candy is just red, No flavor.
 Just plan and chewy.
 I would never buy them again | -1 YUMMY!
 You would never guess that they're sugar-free and it's so great that you can eat them pretty much guilt free! i was so impressed that i've ordered some for myself (w dark chocolate) to take to the office.
 These are just EXCELLENT! | +1

+>## In order to automatically analyze reviews we will implement & compare the performance of the algorithms :

+>1.
+Perceptron Algorithm
+>2.
+Average Perceptron Algorithm
+>3.
+Pegasos Algorithm

+>## Use classifiers on the food review dataset, using some simple text features.

+>## Experiment with additional features and explore their impact on classifier performance.

 ## Digit Recognition (One Digit)